endurantgames/52-first-dates/src/variant/variant_system.md

 Ah, Aura wishes to jump in.
 I defer to her.
 [that was Dera droning on and on by the way]{.ora}

-So -- here's what I []{.ora} think!
+So -- here's what I []{.emoji-ora} think!
 I think if there are two groups playing []{.gamename} at the same time, it would be really cute and awesome if the groups came together and played out a date between the two systems!
 [Hm.
 That *could* work.